MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

 Adding a PSyclone transformation script for a specific module
 =============================================================

-Adding a transformation script to target a module involves two steps:
+Adding a Python transformation script to target a module involves two steps:

 1. Add the script to the correct location
 2. Add the name of the script/module (minus extension) to the correct variable